Carlos Santana Preview, Player Props: Brewers vs. Phillies

 Carlos Santana At The Plate

-- Santana has an RBI in 43 of 121 games this year, with multiple RBI in 17 of them.
-He has also driven in three or more of his team's runs in six contests.
+- Santana has had an RBI in 44 games this season (36.1%), including 18 multi-RBI outings (14.8%).
+He has also driven home three or more of his team's runs in six contests.

+- He has scored a run in 49 games this season, with multiple runs 11 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.